elizabethokokonMiva/PrimeFit/README.md

 # PrimeFit Couture – Fashion House Website

-PrimeFit Couture is an 7-page fashion brand website built by Team MAN-CSC M25 G15 as part of our Web Development coursework at Miva University.
+PrimeFit Couture is an 8-page fashion brand website built by Team MAN-CSC M25 G15 as part of our Web Development coursework at Miva University.

-## Website Features
+## 🔥 Website Features

-- 7 complete pages (Home, About, Gallery, Collections, Contact, Profile, Events)
+- 8 complete pages (Home, About, Gallery, Collections, Contact, Profile, Events, FAQs)
 - Board of Trustees section with group members
 - External CSS for all styling
 - Marquee running across all pages